MrGalaxy/Iguana-Gaming-Resource-pack/README.md

 * Clarity Resource Pack

-  - We recamend foir the most optimle expereanse to use the Clarity Resource Pack.
+  - we recommend for the most optimal experience to use the Clarity Resource Pack.
   - [Clarity Resource Pack](http://www.9minecraft.net/clarity-resource-pack/)